Practices of prisons & criminal justice in CT

 What programs support reentrants when released at the completion of their sentence?

 Second Chance Churches pair a mentor with a returning citizen in relational support to engage in church and community services.
-See this Urban Alliance list of Second Chance Churches, their bi-annual gathering April 27, 2024, 9:00 am – 11:00 am, at Glory Chapel International Cathedral, and how to become one.
+See this Urban Alliance list of Second Chance Churches.
+They held their bi-annual gathering April 27, 2024, 9:00 am – 11:00 am, at Glory Chapel International Cathedral, and presented how to become one.

 HomeBridge Second Chance Employment at The Pub they operate in Bridgeport, CT trains formerly incarcerated individuals to become excellent employees.